flatlayer/flatlayer-js-sdk/docs/svelte.md

 2. Use the `sizes` attribute accurately to reflect your layout.
 3. Leverage `defaultTransforms` to optimize image quality and format globally.
 4. Consider using `displaySize` for critical images to prevent layout shifts.
+5. Adjust the `blurRadius` to balance between a smooth loading experience and initial image clarity.
+6. Use `lazyLoad={false}` for above-the-fold images that need to load immediately.

 By utilizing the ResponsiveImage component, you can efficiently manage responsive images in your Svelte application while leveraging the power of the Flatlayer CMS.